-If you are submitting immigration-related petitions or applications to U.S. Citizenship and Immigration Services (USCIS), you will probably need to pay a fee -- or even a combination of fees.
-Here are some commonly asked questions about fee payments.
+If you are a foreign national submitting an immigration-related petition or application to U.S. Citizenship and Immigration Services (USCIS), you will probably need to pay a fee—or even a combination of fees.
+Here are some commonly asked questions about fee obligations and payments.

 No, you can't get your money back if your case is not approved.
 These are considered processing fees; you pay for the privilege of having your petition or application considered.

-You will need to make sure you pay the latest fee amount when filing your application.
-If you rely on an amount you perhaps saw printed on a non-USCIS website and it turns out to be old, USCIS will send your application packet back to you for refiling.
-To find out how much you need to pay, visit the Forms page of the USCIS website, or call their information line at 800-375-5283.
+In any case, you will need to make sure you pay the latest fee amount when filing your application.
+To find out how much you need to pay, visit the Forms page of the USCIS website or call its contact center at 800-375-5283.

 On the website, scroll down to the appropriate form and click the link.
 The following page will have an entry called "Filing Fee."
 Read it carefully.
-You may, for example, have to add different amounts -- such as a basic fee to file the form, and a "biometrics" fee for fingerprinting.
-Or you may be asked to pay a lump fee even though you are filing different forms and will need biometrics, as is the case when filing Form I-485 for adjustment of status.
+You might, for example, have to add different amounts—such as a basic fee to file the form, and a "biometrics" fee for fingerprinting.
+Or you might be asked to pay a lump fee even though you are filing different forms and will need biometrics, as is the case when filing Form I-485 for adjustment of status.

-As long as your application is accepted for processing -- that is, USCIS doesn't send it back to you because you forgot something -- you don't have to worry that the agency will ask you for extra money if the fees later go up.
+As long as your application is accepted for processing—that is, USCIS doesn't send it back to you because you forgot something—you don't have to worry that the agency will ask you for extra money if the application fees later go up.

 To make sure USCIS sees your check, paperclip or staple it to the upper left-hand corner of your main application form.

-It is possible to apply for a "fee waiver" from USCIS, unless you are in a category of applicants that can be found inadmissible based on likelihood of becoming a "public charge" (requiring need-based public assistance or welfare).
-Assuming you're in another category, see for instructions the USCIS "Fee Waiver Guidance."
-But do so only as a last resort.
-Submitting this request can slow down your application's processing.
-And if you make a mistake and submit it despite being in a category of applicant that is subject to public-charge inadmissibility, the information you provide about your financial need may convince USCIS that you actually show every sign of becoming a public charge.
+Still, you should request a waiver only as a last resort.
+Submitting a fee waiver request can slow down your application's processing.
+And if you make a mistake and submit it despite being in a category of applicant that is subject to public-charge inadmissibility, the information you provide about your financial need could convince USCIS that you actually show every sign of becoming a public charge.